solana-labs/solana/docs/src/running-validator/vote-accounts.md

 ---
-title: Configuring a Vote Account
+title: Vote Account Structure and Configuration
 ---

 This page describes how to set up an on-chain vote account.
 Creating a vote